How to use a mitre box: perfect mitre cuts in simple steps

 Mitre boxes are super simple to use.

-• The mitre box might have screw holes in the base to secure it to your workbench or a lip on one side at the base, allowing you to clamp the whole box firmly in a vice for stability.
+- To use a mitre box, first, secure it to your work surface using screw holes or a lip on one side to clamp it in a vice for stability.

 Beware, plastic can be soft and easy to saw through, so you might want to make a mitre box using offcuts of wood.
 Read how to here.